Bestmart721/novitai.github.io/contents/career/operations-lead.md

 ## Basic Qualifications

+* 2+ of experience in a business-strategy or management role
 * Excellent command of written and spoken English
 * Time management and ability to establish a timeline to meet weekly plans
 * Strong analytical skills to self-evaluate and alter strategies accordingly